Development and Evolution of Cognition

 Ongoing and about to be started research projects

-.This project is carried out in the frame of the PhD project of Nora Slania and several PhD and Postdoc positions which will be advertised in 2022.
-We will also have spots available for MSc student fieldwork-based subprojects.
+.This project is carried out in the frame of the Postdoc project of Dr. Isabelle Laumer, and the PhD projects of Nora Slania and Adriana Luna.
+We have spots available for MSc and BSc student fieldwork-based or data-based subprojects.

 One of the major challenges that juvenile orangutans face when the start leaving their mothers is learning where and when they can find food.
 This project investigates different aspects of the development of ranging competence, including cognitive maps, planning and decision making in daily movement trajectories.
 Analyzing how individuals learn to navigate through their home ranges in terms of optimizing food intake, travel distances and nest locations, will provide further insight into orangutan cognition.
 For this project, we rely on long-term ranging, behavioral and environmental data that have been collected at Suaq Balimbing since the 1990ties, and recently collected nutritional data.The Orangutan Ranging Skill Development project is conducted in the frame of the PhD project of Emma Lukociejewski.
-We will also have spots available for MSc student fieldwork-based subprojects.
+We have spots available for MSc student fieldwork-based subprojects.

 Our previous work showed that orangutans acquire most of their ecological skills through a combination of social learning and socially induced independent practice.
 After establishing the basic patterns and compiling an extensive cross-sectional and longitudinal data set on measures of social learning, we can now start looking into the details of the development of social learning.
 This includes immatures’ choice of role models and changes in learning content as a function of different factors.
 We are also looking into the role of behavioral adjustments of the mother in the skill acquisition of her offspring.